Hainguyen1210/play_with_flask/APIs docs.md

 ---
 ## **store**
-store entity which holds items.

 1. `GET` `/stores`
-    list all stores in the DB, along with links to their full info.
+    List all stores in the DB, along with links to their full info.

     Request body: None